 Consequences Sanctions Warning- rule reminders A warning can be given to an individual and/or a group/class.
 'Pupil x you are distracting others from working.
-If you choose to keep talking that is a C1' C1 Continuation of negative behaviour following the warning.
-'Pupil X you have continued to talk across the class, you are now on a C1.'
+If you choose to keep talking that is a C1' Pupil X you have continued to talk across the class, you are now on a C1.'
 Recorded in the behaviour file by the adult dealing with the situation but no further action is required at this stage.
-C2 Second negative behaviour 'Pupil X you have continued to talk you have moved onto C2.'
+C2 Second negative behaviour Pupil X you have continued to talk you have moved onto C2.'
 The child is issued with a 15 minutes break loss, this could be morning playtime, lunchtime or 15 minutes in the playground.
-During this time the child is encouraged to reflect on what they have done and what they could do C2 3 times C1 incidents differently.
-When a pupil has received 3 x C1 they will be issued with a C2- as above C3 Third negative behaviour 'Pupil X you are on the verge of leaving the lesson because you are not behaving reasonably and following my guidance.'
+During this time the child is encouraged to reflect on what they have done and what they could do differently.
+C2 When a pupil has received 3 x C1 they will be issued with a 3 times C1 incidents C2- as above C3 Third negative behaviour 'Pupil X you are on the verge of leaving the lesson because you are not behaving reasonably and following my guidance.'
 Parents informed via Parent to text messaging service.
 Child misses lunchtime break.
 During this time the child is encouraged to reflect on what they have done and what they could do differently.
 If a situation cannot be de-escalated, then sanctions under C4 will be implemented to prevent harm.
 Once a child has received 3 C3's an SLT member will need to speak to the child and parent/carer/ A behaviour chart may be put into place at this stage.
 C4 Consistent episodes of negatives behaviours Immediate C4 for health and A C4 can only be given when a child has worked their way through the consequences or immediately for health and safety. safety An internal exclusion used to deescalate the situation and prevent the conclusion of the behaviours.
 Parents informed by telephone.
 C5 Immediate threat to others If there is a situation that warrants exclusion then a fixed term referral needs to be made.
 A member of SLT will issue the fixed term exclusion notifying parents.
 A reintegration meeting will be arranged with the child and parent/carer following the fixed term exclusion.
 C6 Permanent exclusion A C6 can only be given when a child has worked their way through the consequences or there is an immediate threat to other pupils or staff.
-This is as a last resort and in extreme circumstances.
-This is as a last resort and in extreme chedinstances.
+This is as a last resort and in extreme circumstances. היווס וס עס ע ועסג דנסטרג מווע ווד טאנוכוווכ טווטעוווסגמווטלס.